- HCC-78

 MRJP Prolonged the Life Span and Promoted the Proliferation of HFL-I Cells

 Royal jelly (RJ), secreted from honeybees, has multiple known bioactivities, such as antioxidant and immunoregulatory effects.
 However, its specific impact on human cell aging required further exploration.
-Jiang's team investigated the anti-senescence activity of major royal jelly proteins (MRJPs) on human embryonic lung fibroblast (HFL-I) cells.
-Results indicated that MRJPs notably enhanced cell proliferation, reduced senescence, and prolonged telomeres, suggesting MRJPs' potential as anti-senescence agents in human cells.
+Jiang's team studied the anti-senescence effects of major royal jelly proteins (MRJPs) on human embryonic lung fibroblast (HFL-I) cells.
+The findings showed that MRJPs significantly increased cell proliferation, reduced senescence and extended telomeres, suggesting that MRJPs can act as anti-senescence mediators in human cells.

 Cellular morphological observations revealed that MRJPs affected the appearance of HFL-I cells.
 In medium A (Fig. 1a), most cells appeared flat with unclear boundaries, characteristic of senescence.
 Cells were often unattached and lost their spindle shape.
 Conversely, cells in medium C (Fig. 1c) and medium D (Fig. 1d) maintained a healthy shape and size with distinct boundaries.
-Cells in medium B (Fig. 1b) and medium E (Fig. 1e) showed some signs of senescence.
-Compared to medium A, PDL increased by 12.4%, 31.2%, 24.0%, and 10.4% in media B, C, D, and E, respectively.
-Medium C cells had the highest PDL, suggesting 0.2 mg/ml MRJPs (medium C) as the optimal dose for extending HFL-I cell lifespan (Fig. 2a).
-By the fourth day, the cells' proliferation activity (absorbance) in media A, B, C, D, and E was 0.39, 0.40, 0.45, 0.44, and 0.42, respectively (Fig. 2b).
-Compared to medium A, the relative proliferation activity (RPA) in media B, C, D, and E increased by 1.0%, 11.9%, 11.1%, and 7.7%.
+Cells in medium B (Fig. 1b) and medium E (Fig. 1e) exhibited signs of senescence.
+In comparison to medium A, PDL increased by 12.4%, 31.2%, 24.0% and 10.4% in media B, C, D, and E, respectively.
+Medium C cells exhibited the highest PDL, indicating that 0.2 mg/ml MRJPs (medium C) was the maximal dose to prolong the lifespan of HFL-I cells (Fig. 2a).
+By day 4, the proliferation (absorbance) of cells in media A, B, C, D, and E was 0.39, 0.40, 0.45, 0.44, and 0.42, respectively (Fig. 2b).
+RPA in media B, C, D and E increased by 1.0%, 11.9%, 11.1%, and 7.7% when compared with medium A.

 Fig. 1.
 Cellular morphology of HFL-I cells supplied with different concentrations of MRJPs or BSA (Jiang CM, Liu X, et al., 2018).